 The morning after our castle hike was just as gorgeous as the previous two.
 We savored the sunlight pouring in again while nibbling on fresh Schüttelbrot that Martina graciously left us the day before.
 Schüttelbrot is an Alpine-spiced rye flatbread that is a crispy treat common in South Tyrol.

-Afterwards, a stroll through the vineyard just outside our door was too tempting to pass up.
+Afterward, a stroll through the vineyard just outside our door was too tempting to pass up.
 If you have never walked through a vineyard in the early morning light, make a point to add it to your South Tyrol bucket list.
 Watching mist lift off a canopy of vines as the sunlight streaks across the mountain tops detoxifies the mind unlike anything else.

 Martina eventually greeted us with a bag of freshly picked apples from one of Weingut Donà’s orchards.
 Their juiciness looked enticing, but sinking our teeth in one had to wait as we were anxious to sip some wine.
 She led us below the villa to a boutique wine operation and cellar.

-We discovered Weingut Donà is a family-run winery built by Martina and her husband, Hansjörg, who spent several years working as winemaker for other respected wineries in the region.
+We discovered Weingut Donà is a family-run winery built by Martina and her husband, Hansjörg, who spent several years working as a winemaker for other respected wineries in the region.
 Combining skills and passions, they brought to life their vision of producing fine wines within a setting where guests can immerse themselves in South Tyrol’s unique wine culture.

 The family’s winemaking principles center around sustainability and high quality.
 A long-term approach guides everything they do.
 The right touch of state-of-art technology along with careful cultivation by hand ensures Weingut Donà produces only the best wines.
 A handful of stainless steel fermentation tanks at the winery produce a remarkable amount of reds and whites — 30,000 bottles each year.